ucb-bar/chipyard/docs/Tools/Treadle.rst

-Treadle
+Treadle and FIRRTL Interpreter
 ==============================

+`Treadle <https://github.com/freechipsproject/treadle>`__ and `FIRRTL Interpreter <https://github.com/freechipsproject/firrtl-interpreter>`__
-`Treadle <https://github.com/freechipsproject/treadle>`__ is a circuit simulator that directly executes FIRRTL.
+are circuit simulators that directly execute FIRRTL (specifically low-firrtl IR).
-It is especially useful for interactive debugging and small unit tests that benefit from a low-overhead simulator.
+They are especially useful for interactive debugging and many of projects within Chipyard use them for a low-overhead simulator.